line-em/book-blog-ts/src/content/books/2023/11_Carmilla.md

 ---
-title: 'Carmilla'
+title: "Carmilla"
-author: 'J. Sheridan Le Fanu'
+author: "J. Sheridan Le Fanu"
-year: '2023'
+year: "2023"
-month: 'May'
+month: "May"
 score: 3.5
-image: './images/books23/carmilla.jpg'
+image: "./images/books23/carmilla.jpg"
-heroimage: ['./images/books23/carmilla2.jpg', 'full']
+heroimage: ["./images/books23/carmilla2.jpg", "full"]
 genre:
-  ['Vampire', 'Gothic', 'Fiction', 'Fantasy', 'Queer', 'Horror', 'Historical Fiction', 'Classic']
+  ["Vampire", "Gothic", "Fiction", "Fantasy", "Queer", "Horror", "Historical Fiction", "Classic"]
 ---

 > “You will think me cruel, very selfish, but love is always selfish; the more ardent the more selfish.
 How jealous I am you cannot know.
 You must come with me, loving me, to death; or else hate me, and still come with me, and hating me through death and after.
 There is no such word as indifference in my apathetic nature.”